Skip to main content

 "Goodbye, Mike"

-And it's for this reason that I was thinking there was no way they were going to kill El.
+And it's for this reason that I was thinking there was no way they were going to kill anyone, least of all the cornerstone of the entire series.

 I ended up being half-right.
-The show's deepest cut comes here at the end when El allows the herself to be swept away as The Upside-Down collapses once and for all, and all her friends watch helplessly.
+None of the main cast died, exactly, but the show's deepest cut comes here at the end when El allows the herself to be swept away as The Upside-Down collapses once and for all, and all her friends watch helplessly.
 When I talk about this season forcing us to say real goodbyes, and the show exploring real emotions, this is certainly the epicenter of what I mean.

 But as with something like Will eventually discovering he has superpowers, Eleven disappearing from the group is a development with a lot of thematic backing behind it.
-She has been this group's tether to this dark other-world, and so to believe that this is truly beyond retrieval, she needs to disappear.
+She has been this group's tether to this dark other-world, and so to believe that this dark other-world is truly beyond retrieval, she needs to disappear too.

 More optimistically, and also importantly, as Ross Duffer has explained, she represents the magic of childhood.
 I

-f she is this Peter Pan/E.T. personification of childhood innocence, and we are watching this all from a world that is hostile toward such things, then we'd expect her to be somehow expelled by adult greed, or else that illusion is broken.
-We've veered too much into saccharinity or pure wish-fulfillment.
+f she is this Peter Pan/E.T. personification of childhood innocence, and we are watching this all from a world that is hostile toward such things, then we'd expect her to be somehow expelled by adult greed, or else we've veered too much into saccharinity or pure wish-fulfillment.
+This is how the show proves to us that it has that tether to reality--it reminds us that all precious things are impermanent.
 Thus, when Mike and the others look back on their childhood, they'll remember it as the time marked by the miraculous presence of a girl who not only had literal fantastic abilities, but whose courage and love also confounded the world she graced.

 And despite the inherent loss of the situation,